syntrydy/docs-ce-prod/3.1.1/source/integration/sswebapps/saml-sp.md

 # service shibd start
 ```

-Download `yourKey-metadata.xml` to your machine.
+Upload `yourKey-metadata.xml` to your Gluu Server host.
 You will need this file
 later when you create the Trust Relationship in the Gluu Server.

 ```